becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 ```

 The `MQTT.EV_CONNACK` is called when the MqTT connection is accepted.
-When this happens we call our `mqtt_init` function.
-The `setEventHandler` method will call the `function`  that we defined as its argument when an event occurs.
+When this happens we call our `mqtt_init` function, the `setEventHandler` method will call the `function` that we defined as its argument when an event occurs.

 We also need to subscribe to the topic on which we want to receive data.
 This can also be done with a method of the `MQTT` library.
 We do this as followed: